Glial/Glial/README.md

 example : id_user__customer, id_user__provider

-When we require to create a table to join 2 others you have to start the name of the table by "link" fallowed by "__" fallowed by the 2 tables to link. the names have to be sort by alphabetique.
+When we require to create a table to join 2 others you have to start the name of first table fallowed by "__" fallowed by the last table to link. the names have to be sort by alphabetique.

 example for table user and mail_message

-the name will be : link__mail_message__user
+the name will be : mail_message__user